-- WLCC keeps data on the water levels in the lake and threats to our clean water from road salt, E.coli and other pollutants - Our bird study found 52 breeding bird species including the Common Loon, Great Horned Owl, Bald Eagle, Cedar Waxwing and various species of warblers

-- Our study found that many species use Williams Lake as a staging area for their long migration over open seas.
-This feeding site is key to the survival of migrating birds that pass through Nova Scotia - The Williams Lake area has many rocky barrens where Jack Pine and Broom Crowberry grow in association with each other.
-This is unique in Canada, globally rare and important to protect - The massive rock outcroppings and boulder fields of the Williams Lake watershed ecosystems regulate and filter run-off and deliver purified water to Williams Lake
+- WLCC keeps data on the water levels in the lake and threats to our clean water from road salt, bacteria like E.coli, bluegreen algae and other pollutants - Our initial bird study found 52 breeding bird species including the Common Loon, Great Horned Owl, Bald Eagle, Cedar Waxwing and various species of warblers.
+Many species use the Williams Lake watershed as a staging area for their long migration over open seas.
+This feeding site is key to the survival of migrating birds that pass through Nova Scotia - Further bird study has identified nesting sites for the threatened Common Nighthawk in the Backlands, with additional research to follow - The Williams Lake area has many rocky barrens where Jack Pine and Broom Crowberry grow in association with each other.
+This is unique in Canada, globally rare and important to protect - The massive rock outcroppings and whalebacks of the Williams Lake watershed ecosystems regulate and filter run-off and deliver purified water to Williams Lake